holidaycheck/tech-blog/_posts/2018-04-20-holidaycheck-apprenticeship.md

 ## Our Apprenticeship Program

 The apprenticeship program targets people with less professional experience but lots of potential.
 We want to harvest that potential and turn it into growth.
-Personal growth, professional growth and, last but not least, growth for HolidayCheck because apprentices are fully compensated employees who will hopefully stay with us for a good while.
+Personal growth, professional growth and, last but not least, growth for HolidayCheck since apprentices are fully compensated employees who will hopefully stay with us for a good while.

 For six months apprentices will focus on learning and improving for the sake of becoming better at their profession.
 Guided by our mentors these six months are going to be challenging, exciting, fun, and also highly effective.
 The curriculum will be individually adjusted for each apprentice but will evolve around six categories: